nclud/sketchbook/app/_posts/2013-11-15-always-be-sketching.md

 layout: post
 title: "Always Be Sketching"
 featured-image: featured/always-be-sketching.jpg
+summary: "Welcome to the new nclud Sketchbook – a place for us to share our work, thoughts, & studio goings-on with you."
 ---

 Welcome to the new *nclud Sketchbook* – a place for us to share our work, thoughts, & studio goings-on with you.